Dreamland (The X-Files): Part one

 Mulder calls Scully and tries to explain that he's the real Mulder.
 Scully does not believe him and asks Fletcher—in Mulder's body—to pick up and listen to the conversation.
 Fletcher decides they should immediately report this incident, which further confuses Scully.
 She goes to Mulder's apartment (where Fletcher is having a tryst with Assistant Director Kersh's assistant) and tells him that they traced the call to a payphone near Area 51; she suspects it is Mulder's informant.
-Fletcher is indifferent to this news and Scully yells at him, sensing that his behavior is very strange and his lack of concern for the X-Files is completely out of character.
+Fletcher is indifferent to this news and Scully yells at him, sensing that his behavior is very strange and his lack of concern for the X-files is completely out of character.

 Deciding to investigate on her own, Scully drives through the desert towards Area 51.
 She stops at a burned out gas station and finds a penny and a dime fused together.
-Later, when Scully arrives at Fletcher's house, Mulder tries desperately to convince her that he is really Mulder.
+Later, when Scully arrives at Fletcher's house, Mulder tries desperately to convince her of his identity.
 Scully remains skeptical and thinks that any information Mulder describes could be obtained in other ways.
 Mulder tells Scully that he will provide proof, but Fletcher, having eavesdropped on the conversation, calls his old office posing as Mulder to inform them of the source of the leak—Mulder posing as Fletcher.
 Military police arrive at the appointed hour, and Mulder is dragged away, desperately pleading with Scully.
 Mulder asks if he would turn in an informant to the authorities in this manner as he is carried away, and Scully begins to realize that he may be telling the truth.